elixir-sensors/bmp280/README.md

 ## Support for other Bosch barometric sensors

-Successors to the BMP280 and BME280 are similar, but not tested yet.
+Successors to the BMP280 and BME280 look similar, but not tested yet.
 If you're using one of them, please help me by either verifying that they work or adding support for them.